How to Make a Bar Graph in Excel

 How to Create a Bar Chart in Excel

-A bar chart in Excel is very simple and easy to create.
+A bar graph/chart is very simple and easy to make in Excel.
 Let’s see how to create a bar chart in Microsoft Excel.

-Entering the data into a worksheet is the first step in creating a chart.
+The first step in creating any chart in Excel is to enter the necessary data into the worksheet.
 To create a bar chart, you’ll need at least two columns of data – the independent values (in our example, the name of each book series), and the dependent values (the number of copies sold and in stock).

 The dependent variables can be two or more columns, a bar is added for each variable (column).